dotnet/designs/accepted/2021/install-location-per-architecture.md

 On Windows the multi-arch situation already exists with x86 and x64 architectures.
 Each installs into a different location and is registered accordingly.
-The registration mechanism in registry includes the architecture, since the registry key path which is looked up is `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation`.
+The registration mechanism in registry includes the architecture, the key path is `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation`.

 This means that x86 apphost looks only for x86 install location and similarly x64 apphost looks only for x64 install location.
 Adding another architecture is very simple and will continue to work the same way.

 ### Current state on Linux and macOS

 On Linux and macOS there's no existing multi-arch support.
 There's also no default global location which is architecture specific.
-Part of the discussion in [dotnet/sdk#16896](https://github.com/dotnet/sdk/issues/16896) is about where should eah architecture install to.
+Part of the discussion in [dotnet/sdk#16896](https://github.com/dotnet/sdk/issues/16896) is about where should each architecture install to.
 For the purposes of this document we'll just assume that each architecture has its own unique location (it doesn't matter exactly what it will be).